Rep. Thomas Suozzi Wins Reelection Bid in Tight Race

 Suozzi, 58, has represented New York’s 3rd Congressional District since 2017.
 He previously served as mayor of Glen Cove and as Nassau County executive.

+Voters are awaiting results in several House races in upstate New York, including a rematch between U.S. Rep. Anthony Brindisi, a Democrat, and former U.S. Rep. Claudia Tenney.

+A few days after the election, Tenney had an 11-point lead.
+That is now down to 8 points as election workers counted more absentee ballots in recent days.

 Santos had joked that as a young, gay son of Brazilian immigrants, he was a “walking, living, breathing contradiction” as a Republican candidate.
-The district, mostly on Long Island, includes a small slice of Queens.
+The district is mostly on Long Island but includes a small slice of Queens.

 An attorney and certified public accountant, Suozzi is a member of the House Ways and Means Committee, the chamber’s chief tax-writing committee.